-In sum, to quote Professor Schorer, “ it is the essential substructure of all human activity”
+Professor Schorer claims,* “it is the essential substructure of all human activity”*

 Although every people has its own distinctive mythology which may be reflected in legend, folklore, and ideology—although, in other words, myths take their specific shapes from the cultural environments in which they grow—myth is, in the general sense, universal.
 Furthermore, similar motifs or themes may be found among many different mythologies, and certain images that recur in the myths of peoples widely separated in time and place tend to have a common meaning or, more accurately, tend to elicit comparable psychological responses and to serve similar cultural functions.
 Such motifs and images are called “archetypes.”

-Examples of these archetypes and the symbolic meanings with which they tend to be universally associated are listed below:
+Other examples of archetypes and the symbolic meanings with which they tend to be universally associated are listed below:

 1.** Water:** the mystery of creation; birth-death-resurrection; purification and redemption; fertility and growth.
 According to Carl Jung, water is also the commonest symbol for the unconscious.

 a.
 The Sea: the Mother of all Life; spiritual mystery, and infinity; death and rebirth; timelessness and eternity; the unconscious.